vpalmisano/webrtcperf/docs/config.md

 *Default*: `0`

 ## debuggingAddress
-The chrome debugging listen address.
-Valid only if `debugging-port` is provided.
+The chrome debugging listening address.
+If unset, the network default interface address will be used.

 *Type*: `string`